Course Development and Instructional Design #6

 Deficient Developing Accomplished Exemplary

 All assignments in a course must be based on the identified Course Learning Outcomes (CLOs) for that course.
 Each course syllabus lists the assignments for the course and each assignment in the list is directly linked to the Course Learning Outcome(s) it addresses.
 All course syllabi are posted publicly on our web site.
+Faculty members review assignments and course learning outcomes each semester as they prepare and submit their syllabi.

 All assignments are developed specifically for the online environment as the School of Information is a fully online program with no on campus classes.